CBB752Spring2017/final-project-2-1-team2-team-2-1-2/index.md

 #### Documentation: *De novo* Off-Target Mutation Prediction Tool for SubjectZ

 ##### MAGE: Markov Affinity GRNA Extraction
-Amongst the literature concerning CRISPR/Cas off-target binding, few unifying themes have emerged:
+Amongst the literature concerning CRISPR/Cas off-targeting, few unifying themes have emerged:
-1) CRISPR off target binding is primarily a function of sequence homology.
+1) CRISPR off targetting is primarily a function of sequence homology.
 - Traditional alignment methods do not adequately predict the probability of offtargetting.
    - Given a set of roughly similar 20-mers (as might be extracted from a naive search for off targets), alignments will not produce adequate dynamic range to quantify their differences.
  - Similarly, more blunt statistics such as Hamming distances yield many false positives, as they are far too sensitive.